My Base64 Basic Authentication leaked! What should I do?

 1. Code snippets to prevent Base64 Basic Authentication hardcoding using environment variables

-• Environment variables are not hard-coded in your code, reducing the risk of exposure in case of a code leak.
+Environment variables are not hard-coded in the codebase, reducing the risk of accidental exposure in version control systems.

 Using AWS Secrets Manager to manage Base64 Basic Authentications is a secure way to handle sensitive data.
 Here are code snippets in five different programming languages that demonstrate how to retrieve the Base64 Basic Authentication from AWS Secrets Manager.